hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/onboard.md

 # Onboard

-Onboard provides a way to request and obtain a Decentralized Identifier (DID) from another party.
-The goal of this product is to facilitate onboarding towards systems based on SSI.
-The obtained DID can then be used as input to various SSI-based services, such as authentication using DID.
+Onboard enables requesting and obtaining a Decentralized Identifier (DID) from another party.
+This product aims to facilitate onboarding systems based on SSI.
+The obtained DID can then be input into various SSI-based services, such as authentication using a DID.

-> Note: This process occurs out-of-band, meaning no DIDComm messaging is
+> *Note*: This process occurs out-of-band, not using DIDComm.
+Please see the
-> utilized.
-If you are seeking to use DIDComm based, agent-to-agent services,
+> Connect product page if you want to use DIDComm-based agent-to-agent services.
-> please see the Connect product page.

 ## Getting a DID

-On a high level, the process of obtaining a DID includes creating a DID request, encoding it and sending it to the other party.
-The other party then uses their wallet to scan/receive the DID request and send back the DID, either existing or a new one.
+On a high level, the process of obtaining a DID includes creating a DID request, encoding it, and sending it to the other party.
+The other party then uses their wallet to scan/receive the DID request and send back the existing or new DID.

 Let's go through the whole process in more detail.

-The inviting party creates a so called "DID request".
-An example of request state:
+The inviting party creates a so-called "DID request."
+An example of a request state:

 ```json
 {